 It by Stephen King

 Yes, a film adaptation of this all-time horror classic already came out in 2017.
-But, unless you’ve read the 1986 novel, you may not know that that film didn’t tell the whole story.
-The novel jumps back and forth between the protagonists’ lives as children and adults.
-It: Chapter Two, which is scheduled for a September 2019 release, will cover the parts of the novel that takes place during the characters’ adult lives, which didn’t feature in the 2017 flick.
-Jessica Chastain and Bill Hader are just a few of the A-listers taking on the roles of the grown-up “Loser’s Club” kids.
+But, unless you've read the 1986 novel, you may not know that that film didn't tell the whole story.
+The novel jumps back and forth between the protagonists' lives as children and adults.
+It: Chapter Two, which was released in September 2019, covered the parts of the novel that take place during the characters' adult lives, which didn't feature in the 2017 flick.
+Jessica Chastain and Bill Hader are just a few of the A-listers who took on the roles of the grown-up "Loser's Club" kids.

 The Goldfinch by Donna Tartt

-This Pulitzer Prize-winning novel, which debuted in 2015, is finally getting a big-screen adaptation in October 2019.
+This Pulitzer Prize-winning novel, which debuted in 2015, is finally getting a big-screen adaptation this month.
 This coming-of-age story focuses on Theo, a young teen who finds himself parentless after a horrifying accident in the Metropolitan Museum of Art kills his mother.
 He ends up in the care of a wealthy Park Avenue family and must make sense of his new reality.
-The Fault in Our Stars heartthrob Ansel Elgort will be taking on the role of the grown-up Theo, and Nicole Kidman and Sarah Paulson are also set to star.
+The Fault in Our Stars heartthrob Ansel Elgort took on the role of the grown-up Theo, and Nicole Kidman and Sarah Paulson also star.
 If you prefer listening over reading, The Goldfinch also happens to be one of our all-time favorite audiobooks.